-A significant amount of focus has been given to how the lower levels of the building connect with the public realm on all four sides of the building.
-This focus has given rise to adjustments throughout the design process which include the location of entrances, relationship of the ground floor glass line to sidewalk space, extent to which the podium levels overhang public space and the ease of access from various sides of the podium to multiple levels of interior programming.
-These design adjustments have been made with careful scrutiny of the relationship of elements of the proposed podium massing to adjacent buildings and continual conversation about what design moves best serve the local community at both the ground and upper levels of the podium.
+Photograph - Detailed physical model of podium (December 2023 planning application) Podium Massing Evolution (December 2023 Planning Application) A significant focus was given to how the lower levels of the building connect with the public realm on all four sides of the building.
+This focus gave rise to adjustments throughout the design process which include the location of entrances, relationship of the ground floor glass line to pavement, extent to which the podium levels overhang public space and the ease of access from various sides of the podium to multiple levels of interior programming.
+The design adjustments were made with careful scrutiny of the relationship of elements of the proposed podium massing to adjacent buildings and continual conversation about what design moves best serve the local community at both the ground and upper levels of the podium.
 Initial podium designs featured a single box massing for the upper levels of the podium.
 This design evolved into a series of four floating boxes for the upper levels with a push and pull of their front faces so that the boxes stood apart from one another.
-The proposed design for the podium features a massing where the upper floor boxes are aligned on their front faces and lifted up on the northeast corner at Hampstead Road and on the northwest corner facing Regent's Place Plaza.
-In addition, the ground floor glass is pushed in strategically at entrances along both Euston Road and Hampstead Road.
-Photograph - Detailed physical model of podium Podium Massing Evolution The way in which the tower lands and connects with the ground plane is fundamental to the conceptual approach and, as such, a focus on creating an inviting, welcoming, open and accessible podium and surrounding public realm has been key in the massing evolution of the podium.
-The following spread illustrates how the major developments in the design evolution have combined into a coherent design before the subsequent pages outline the design evolution at a more granular level for specific areas of the proposal.
-6.6 Result of Massing Evolution
+The proposed design for the December 2023 planning application version of the podium featured a massing where the upper floor boxes are aligned on their front faces and lifted up on the northeast corner at Hampstead Road and on the northwest corner facing Regent's Place Plaza.
+In addition, the ground floor glass was pushed in strategically at entrances along both Euston Road and Hampstead Road.
+This spread illustrates how the major developments in the design evolution for the December 2023 planning application came together into a coherent design.
+The next two spreads detail the evolution of the podium massing following the submission of the December 2023 planning application, to the design of the Proposed Development.
+Podium Massing Evolution (Post-December 2023 - The Proposed Development) The decision to simplify the form of the tower after the December 2023 planning application presented an opportunity to also rationalise the podium massing and ensure a link in the form of both elements of the architecture.
+Working with planning and design officers at the London Borough of Camden, the form was simplified in line with the tower massing, with the ambition of reducing the mass and oversailing, and creating a more coherent experience of the architecture at Ground Level.
+This spread details the evolution of the podium massing, following the submission of the December 2023 planning application, to the design of the Proposed Development.